GIML/GIML/README.md

 ## Spec

-Variable names should be written in one word without special characters.
+Variable names should be written in one line (any symbols acceptabe) splitted from type by space.

 There are only 4 types of variables: